pedro-leitao/pedro-leitao.github.io/posts/about.rst

 .. image:: /images/pedro.jpg
     :align: right

-This repository serves as a curated collection of experiments, musings, and dialogues courtesy of the author, meticulously crafted during those fleeting moments of respite from the professional and personal arenas—a rarity, akin to finding a parking spot in Hackney at peak hours.
+This repository serves as a curated collection of `experiments <link://slug/experiments>`_, `how to's <link://slug/howtos>`_ and musings, courtesy of the author, meticulously crafted during those fleeting moments of respite from the professional and personal arenas—a rarity, akin to finding a parking spot in Hackney at peak hours.
 As such, readers are advised to approach these writings with a discerning eye and a generous pinch (or perhaps a handful) of skepticism.